TheFelixLive/Timer-V/README.md

 ## About
 > [!WARNING]
->  This version is far from being released, [here](https://github.com/TheFelixLive/Timer-Ultimate/tree/main) is the safe way back
+>  This version is not jet finished.
+Click [here](https://github.com/TheFelixLive/Timer-Ultimate/tree/main) is the to the stable version.

 Timer V is the fourth attempt at rewriting the timer.
 This time, it's based on JavaScript, which already allows for a significant degree of customization in the menus and the timer itself.
 When you know what are you doing you can test the current build but I am planning to release a test version soon to the public.